Gigi Hadid Also Confused Drag Queen Jade Jolie For Taylor Swift At The VMAs

 “It was a very sweet and flattering mistake, and I like to think I did my job right and looked just like Taylor!” she said.

-Jolie developed a friendship with Swift after appearing in a video with numerous stars from the LGBTQ+ world like Ellen, the guys from Queer Eye for the Straight Guy, stars from RuPaul’s Drag Race, and Orange Is the New Black star, Laverne Cox.
+Jolie developed a friendship with Swift after appearing in a video with numerous stars from the LGBTQ+ world like Ellen, the guys from Queer Eye for the Straight Guy, stars from RuPaul’s Drag Race, and Orange Is the New Black star Laverne Cox.
 The song also featured cameos from Katy Perry and Ryan Reynolds, among others.

 Jolie says that entire experience was like being in a sorority and that she had the time of her life making the video, despite the cold and rain.